 Filmmakers Wylie Overstreet and Alex Gorosh, along with a few helpful friends, set out to make a scale model of the solar system.
-To do that, they had to travel 600 miles to Black Rock Desert (home of the Burning Man Festival) in Nevada.
-Using various technology, vehicles, a drone, math and perseverance, they created “To Scale: The Solar System,” a seven-minute video that shows the orbits of the eight planets in our solar system.
+To do that, they traveled 600 miles to Black Rock Desert (home of the Burning Man Festival) in Nevada.
+Using various technology, vehicles, a drone, math and perseverance, they created "To Scale: The Solar System," a seven-minute video that shows the orbits of the eight planets in our solar system.
 (Sorry, Pluto!)

 The video is educational, beautiful and awe-inspiring.
 It shows off our planet's place in the solar system, and it offers perspective on just how small Earth is in the grand scheme of things.
 The entire film is captivating, but perhaps the most poignant moment is at sunrise, when the real sun matches the model's sun, showing that the representation is accurate.

 As the video points out, most depictions of the solar system are inaccurate because to create a true scale rendering, the planets would need to be "microscopic."
 Overstreet and Gorosh came up with a solution: build a "simulated model" in the middle of a dry lakebed where there's plenty of space to show off a model of, well, space.